amcdouga/notebooks-collection-opendata/HZZ-analysis/README.md

 ## Introduction
 The framework makes use of the [Python language](https://www.python.org) and is interfaced with [ROOT](https://root.cern.ch/), and is available under this [Github link](https://github.com/atlas-outreach-data-tools/atlas-outreach-PyROOT-framework-13tev).
 After cloning/downloading the repository, the only thing you need to have is Python installed.
-The master version of this framework uses python3.
-The python2 branch uses python2.
+This python2 branch of the framework uses python2.
+The master branch uses python3.

 The 13 TeV ATLAS Open Data are **hosted** on the [CERN Open Data portal](http://opendata.cern.ch/) and [ATLAS Open Data portal](http://opendata.atlas.cern) in this [documentation](../datasets/files.md).
 The framework can access the samples in two ways:

-+ reading them online directly (by default, they are stored in an [**online repository**](https://atlas-opendata.web.cern.ch/atlas-opendata/samples/2020/));
++ reading them online directly (by default, they are stored in an [**online repository**](https://atlas-opendata.web.cern.ch/atlas-opendata/samples/2020/))
 + reading them form a local storage (the samples need to be downloaded locally).

 The framework consists of **two main parts**: